-Detects animals (dogs, cats, or birds) and people and prioritizes detection results for animals as the main subjects to track.
+Detects animals (dogs, cats, birds, or horses) and people, with animal detection results given priority to determine main subjects to track.

 For animals, the camera attempts to detect faces or bodies, and a tracking frame is shown over any face detected.